Best Irons For Low Handicappers 2024

 The hosel decoration doesn’t suit my eye

-To begin with, we were big fans of the looks of the Wilson Staff Model CB, with the company producing a set of beautifully crafted, simple, forged cavity back irons.
+To begin with, I was a big fan of the looks of the Wilson Staff Model CB, with the company producing a set of beautifully crafted, simple, forged cavity back irons.
 Down at address, there is a chrome finish, which may divide opinion, but the generous cavity and well-shaped head will inspire confidence to various levels of golfers.

-Importantly, during testing, the numbers we produced were consistent and, although Wilson is perhaps less known in the iron department than others, the performance rivalled the other clubs in this list.
+Importantly, during testing, the numbers I produced were consistent and, although Wilson is perhaps less known in the iron department than others, the performance rivaled the other clubs in this list.
 It's worth noting that the extra perimeter weighting does offer some forgiveness, with the toe weighting impressing us as it helped eliminate a left miss.

 Overall, there aren't many frills in this model, but what you do get is a really nicely put together set of unassuming cavity back irons that are slightly cheaper than others on the market.